Labor Cost Calculator

 Why is gross salary alone not enough for calculations?

 Because employers usually carry significantly more than just the agreed gross salary.
-Employer contributions and extra cost often increase the real financial burden noticeably.
+Employer labor-cost surcharges and extra cost often increase the real financial burden noticeably.

 What does labor cost per hour mean?